 Sec.
-13645-543.
-Recommend Placement in the California National Register of Historical Resources Historic Places or California Register of Historical Resources.
-The Cultural Heritage Board shall Rrecommend to the Board of Supervisors that the County apply nominate to the appropriate state agency to have County designated Cultural Heritage Sites be included in the State Registration of Historical Resources, "State Point of Interest" or sites which have historical significance, to be listed in the National Register of Historic Places or California Register of Historical Resources which have historical significance, which meet state registration National or State Register criteria, and where the registration would assist in preservation.
+1365-3.
+Recommend Placement in the National Register of Historic Places or California Register of Historical Resources.
+The Cultural Heritage Board shall recommend to the Board of Supervisors that the County nominate to the appropriate agency County designated Cultural Heritage Sites to be listed in the National Register of Historic Places or California Register of Historical Resources which have historical significance, which meet National or State Register criteria, and where the registration would assist in preservation.

 Sec.
-13645-654.
+1365-4.
 Establish Markers.
-The Cultural Heritage Board shall Pdetermine which designated Cultural Heritage Sites shall be marked with uniform and distinctive markers, the text and design of which shall be approved by the Cultural Heritage Board.
+The Cultural Heritage Board shall determine which designated Cultural Heritage Sites shall be marked with uniform and distinctive markers, the text and design of which shall be approved by the Cultural Heritage Board.

 Sec.
-13645-765.
+1365-5.
 Recommend Zoning.
-The Cultural Heritage Board shall Rrecommend to the Board of Supervisors that a specific property or area be designated a historic or scenic zone, as set forth in the County's zoning ordinances.
+The Cultural Heritage Board shall recommend to the Board of Supervisors that a specific property or area be designated a historic or scenic zone, as set forth in the County's zoning ordinances.

 Sec.
-13645-876.
+1365-6.
 Establish Bylaws.
-The Cultural Heritage Board shall Aadopt such Bylaws as are necessary to carry out the purpose and intent of this Article.
+The Cultural Heritage Board shall adopt such Bylaws as are necessary to carry out the purpose and intent of this Article.

 Sec.
-13645-987.
+1365-7.
 Recommend Amendments.
-The Cultural Heritage Board may Rrecommend to the Board of Supervisors amendments to this Ordinance Article when circumstances indicate as needed.
+The Cultural Heritage Board may recommend to the Board of Supervisors amendments to this Article as needed.

 Sec.
-13645-1098.
-Designation Preservation of Cultural Heritage Sites.
-The Cultural Heritage Board may Ttake steps necessary to preserve Cultural Heritage sSites when not in conflict with the public health, safety, and general welfare.
+1365-8.
+Preservation of Cultural Heritage Sites.
+The Cultural Heritage Board may take steps necessary to preserve Cultural Heritage Sites when not in conflict with the public health, safety, and general welfare.
 Such steps may include the designation of Cultural Heritage Sites; the creation of civic and citizens' committees; the establishment of a private fund for the acquisition or restoration of such sites; recommendations that such sites be acquired by a governmental agency where private acquisition is not feasible; and recommendations regarding applications for, and administration of, historical property contracts (Mills Act contracts) pursuant to Government Code section 50280 et seq.

 Sec.
-13645-11109.
+1365-9.
 Conduct Surveys.
-The Cultural Heritage Board or its designee may Eestablish criteria for and conduct or cause to be conducted comprehensive surveys in conformance with Federal and State survey standards and guidelines for cultural heritage resources within the boundaries of the County which the Cultural Heritage Board, on the basis of information available or presented to it, has reason to believe may be eligible for designation.
+The Cultural Heritage Board or its designee may establish criteria for and conduct or cause to be conducted comprehensive surveys in conformance with Federal and State survey standards and guidelines for cultural heritage resources within the boundaries of the County which the Cultural Heritage Board, on the basis of information available or presented to it, has reason to believe may be eligible for designation.
 Said surveys shall include notification to all affected property owners prior to acceptance of the surveys by the Cultural Heritage Board.
-The Cultural Heritage Board may Ppublicize and periodically update the surveys' results.
-Said surveys will include all Federal and State designated Ccultural Hheritage sites.
-Said list shall contain a statement indicating, where appropriate, that sites are private and not open to the public.
-If owners protest inclusion, the information will be kept confidential and unpublished.
+The Cultural Heritage Board may publicize and periodically update the surveys' results.
+Said surveys will include all Federal and State designated cultural heritage sites.

 Sec.
-13645-121110.
+1365-10.
 Issue Certificates of Appropriateness.
 The Cultural Heritage Board or its designee shall issue Certificates of Appropriateness for proposals to construct, change, alter, modify, remodel, remove, or significantly affect any potential or designated Cultural Heritage Site which require a Certificate of Appropriateness as provided in this Article.

 Sec.
-1365-131211.
+1365-11.
 Conduct Reviews.
-The Cultural Heritage Board or its designee shall, by Certificate of Review, Adopt standards for reviewing review applications for permits to construct, change, alter, modify, remodel, remove, or significantly affect any potential or Ddesignated Cultural Heritage Sites or those potentially eligible for such designation.
-This Ssection applies only to sites not requiring a Certificate of Appropriateness and shall not apply in the case of demolition.
+The Cultural Heritage Board or its designee shall, by Certificate of Review, review applications for permits to construct, change, alter, modify, remodel, remove, or significantly affect any potential or designated Cultural Heritage Site.
+This section applies only to sites not requiring a Certificate of Appropriateness and shall not apply in the case of demolition.